Alieltahan/wuRather/README.md

 ├── README.md - This file.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
+│   ├── favicon.ico # App Icon.
 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.